 We are committed to living, working, and delivering your local news every day with High Standards, Code of Ethics, and Mission, which can be found here.

-Texas State University and the Greater San Marcos Partnership, along with Hays County are the driving forces behind the given name of, “The Innovation Corridor.”
-These entities have the foresight and passion to play an integral role in positioning our region as the indisputable “Innovation Corridor” and Corridor News strives every day to do our part to live up to this concept.
+These entities have the foresight and passion for playing an integral role in positioning our region as the indisputable “Innovation Corridor,” and Corridor News strives every day to do our part to live up to this concept.

 When we make a mistake—and from time to time, we will—we will work quickly to fully address the error, correcting it within the format.
 If you find an error, please email Corrections@SMCorridorNews.com.